Benedick is about to take a walk in Leonato’s garden (which we like to call the Garden of Eavesdropping).

-Balthasar, the musician, notes that he’s like a suitor who will approach a girl thinking she doesn’t deserve him, but then he’ll go on and try to woo her anyway, and even declare he loves her.
+Balthasar notes that he’s like a suitor who will approach a girl thinking she doesn’t deserve him, but then he’ll go on and try to woo her anyway, and even declare he loves her.

-Leonato, Don Pedro, and Claudio have a super-obvious conversation meant to make Benedick fall in love with Beatrice.
+Prince Don Pedro sends Balthasar away to seek out some really good music for tomorrow night so they can play it outside Hero's window.
+Then Leonato, Don Pedro, and Claudio have a super-obvious conversation meant to make Benedick fall in love with Beatrice.

 The discussion essentially amounts to the fact that Beatrice is in love with Benedick, though she seems to hate him outwardly.
 They say they’ve heard all this news from Hero, who Beatrice confides in.

-Things are so bad that Hero worries Beatrice might even hurt herself – that’s how deeply tormented she is by her secret love for Benedick.
+Things are so bad that Hero worries Beatrice might even hurt herself—that’s how deeply tormented she is by her secret love for Benedick.

-It seems that Beatrice’s love for Benedick will kill her in one of the three ways: 1) she’ll die if he doesn’t love her; 2) she’ll die before ever revealing her love to him; or 3) she’ll die if he woos her, because it would kill her to be a gentle wooed maid instead of her usual virago self.
+It seems that Beatrice’s love for Benedick will kill her in one of the three ways: 1) she’ll die if he doesn’t love her; 2) she’ll die before ever revealing her love to him; or 3) she’ll die if he woos her, because it would kill her to be a gentle wooed maid instead of her usual biting self.
 (They really lay it on thick.)